Evian Christ

 Joshua Leary (born 11 June 1989), better known by the stage name Evian Christ, is an English electronic music producer, DJ, songwriter and performance artist from Ellesmere Port, UK.
 He is signed to Tri Angle Records, Warp and Kanye West’s publishing house Donda and record label Very Good Beats.
 He released his debut mixtape Kings and Them in 2012 and gained prominence as a collaborator on West's 2013 album Yeezus.
-He released a further EP on Tri Angle, Waterfall, in 2014.
+He released a further EP on Tri Angle, Waterfall, in 2014, and released his debut album on Warp Records, Revanchist, in 2023.

-In August 2015 he pulled out of Reading Festival after claiming to have been detained by security staff at the Leeds sister festival.